xta0/PytorchExpObjC/README.md

 ## TestAPP

 The TestApp folder contains an Objective-C demo, it uses a traced torch script model which was exported from torchvision (ResNet18).
-The APIs are not in its finalized version.
+To run the demo, just simply run `pod install`